Sonny Liston vs. Cassius Clay: The fight

 There are two basic narratives about what occurred next in Liston's corner.
-According to Ali biographer David Remnick, Liston told his cornermen, "That's it."
+According to David Remnick, Liston told his cornermen, "That's it."
 This supposedly rallied Liston's handlers, who thought he meant he was finally angry enough to win, but Liston really meant that he was through fighting, which he indicated by spitting out his mouth guard.

 However, Liston biographer Paul Gallender's take is that Liston's shoulder was essentially paralyzed by the end of round six, and his corner made the decision to end the fight, despite Liston's protests.
 Liston spit out his mouth guard in disgust, still not believing that Clay was the superior fighter.

 As the bell sounded for the seventh round, Clay was the first to notice that Liston had spat out his mouth guard.
 Clay moved to the middle of the ring with his arms raised, dancing the jig that would become known as the "Ali Shuffle" while Howard Cosell, broadcasting at ringside, shouted "wait a minute!
 Wait a minute!
 Sonny Liston is not coming out!"
 Liston failed to answer the bell for the seventh round, and Clay was declared the winner by technical knockout.
 Liston became the first World Champion since Jess Willard in 1919 to retire on his stool during a Heavyweight title fight.
 At that point the bout was level on the official scorecards of the referee and two judges.

 Sensing that he had made history, Clay quickly ran to the ropes amidst the commotion in the ring and shouted at sportswriters, "Eat your words!"
 In a scene that has been rebroadcast countless times over the ensuing decades, Clay repeatedly yelled "I'm the greatest!" and "I shook up the world."